LearningKeqi/RethinkingBCA/README.md

 - **pretrain_lower_epoch**, only used for the proposed Dual-pathway model.
 Number of independent training epochs for the GAT pathway of the proposed Dual-pathway model.

-More running parameters could be referred to the `\source\conf` folders and the provided running scripts for each part of the study.
+More running parameters could be referred to the `/source/conf` folders and the provided running scripts for each part of the study.

 ---